Stonehenge Mystery Solved, Scientists Claim: Giant Stones Moved On Ancient 'Highway' From Wales To Salisbury

 The route in the new theory runs almost entirely on land, needing only to cross the River Severn, according to a Daily Mail account of the Bevins-Ixer theory.
 In Thomas’s original 1923 paper, he proposed a route that stayed mostly on the water, tracing the outline of the Welsh coast until hitting land at a point near what today would be the English city of Bristol.

-Building the ancient monument would have involved hundreds of people from several different ancient communities over a period of centuries, and probably had as much spiritual, political and ceremonial significance as the rituals held at the monument itself, according to what researchers told The Mail.
+Building the ancient monument would have involved hundreds of people from several different ancient communities over a period of centuries, and probably had as much spiritual, political, and ceremonial significance as the rituals held at the monument itself, according to what researchers told The Mail.

 “In contemporary Western culture, we are always striving to make things as easy and quick as possible, but we believe that for the builders of Stonehenge this may not have been the case,” historian Susan Greany told the paper.
 “Drawing a large number of people from far and wide to take part in the process of building was potentially a powerful tool in demonstrating the strength of the community to outsiders.”

 Despite the scientists’ claim to have solved the ancient mystery of how Stonehenge was constructed, the controversy will likely continue.
-As The Inquisitr reported last month, a new book by Welsh scientist Brian John argues that at least some often stones, known as bluestones, were not transported from Wales to Salisbury by humans at all.
+As the Inquisitr reported last month, a new book by Welsh scientist Brian John argues that at least some of the stones, known as bluestones, were not transported from Wales to Salisbury by humans at all.

 Instead, John says, they were delivered to the site by Mother Nature herself — carried to what became the Stonehenge site by glaciers.
-The bluestones sat there for as long as a half-million years before Neolithic Britons came along and found them there, using the stones to build Stonehenge, according to John.
+The bluestones sat there for as long as a half-a-million years before Neolithic Britons came along and found them there, using the stones to build Stonehenge, according to John.

-But just as John claims that there no evidence exists to indicate that humans transported the stones from Wales to England, rival scientists, such as University of Southampton Stonehenge expert Josh Pollard, say that no geological evidence exists of any glacial deposits at the Stonehenge site, ruling out John’s “glacier” theory, as The Inquisitr also noted — a sharp disagreement indicating that the debate over how Stonehenge was built will not subside any time soon.
+But just as John claims that no evidence exists to indicate that humans transported the stones from Wales to England, rival scientists, such as University of Southampton Stonehenge expert Josh Pollard, say that no geological evidence exists of any glacial deposits at the Stonehenge site, ruling out John’s “glacier” theory, as the Inquisitr also noted — a sharp disagreement indicating that the debate over how Stonehenge was built will not subside any time soon.